Road to Offer

 3. Out-Loud Structure Delivery

-Take a written structure from Method 2 and deliver it out loud — either to yourself in a quiet room, or into a recording app.
-This is not the same as writing it.
-Speaking requires you to add signposting language, transitions, and explanations of why each bucket matters.
+Take a written structure from Method 2 and deliver it out loud into a recording app.
+Speaking requires signposting language, transitions, and explanations of why each bucket matters — skills that writing alone does not build.
+Listen to the recording and evaluate:

 • Did you state the number of buckets before listing them?